recolic/shared-bootdir-helper/README.md

 # Shared bootdir helper

+> Sharing the same `/boot` between multiple linux installations.

 Background: <https://recolic.net/blog/post/deniable-encryption-and-shared-boot-partition>

-You may have multiple linux installations, and they want to share the same `/boot` directory.
+You have multiple linux installations, with the same `/boot`.
 However, each of them want different kernel paramters.

-This scenario usually appears while you want to deniable-encrypt all your computers, without bringing tons of USB sticks with you.
+This scenario usually appears while you want to deniable-encrypt all your computers, without bringing many USB sticks with you.

 ## Problem1 - multiple installations may share the same vmlinuz filename